kisangkay/Milestone2_Group62/Software Design Document.md

 **3. Filter by Nutritional Levels:** For dietary planning tailored to each client, the system must enable Dr. Mike to filter meals by high, mid, and low nutritional content (e.g., high protein, low fat).

-**4. Save and Export Reports:** To share data with his customers during follow-up consultations, he would want to save and export nutritional reports.

 **Fictional User Persona 3:**